FAQ

 Why 3 maturity levels?

-Current challenges require maintaining this flexibility, while ensuring standardisation and transparency around the approaches carried out.
+Current challenges require maintaining this flexibility while ensuring standardisation and transparency around the approaches carried out.

 These new maturity levels, defined by specific criteria, make it possible to set the ambition level of the approach, and to standardise practices:

-An accessible entry level: carry out an assessment corresponding to one’s means (financial, human…) so as not to be blocked by lack of resources
+An accessible entry level: carry out an assessment corresponding to one's means (financial, human…) so as not to be blocked by a lack of resources

 Adapt the method to the diversity of organisations in the field (small structure or international activities…)

-Meet organisations' personalised needs: adjust the approach so that it can meet different objectives (regulatory compliance, steering internal decisions or Stakeholder engagement with transparency...)
+Meet organisations' personalised needs: adjust the approach so that it can meet different objectives (regulatory compliance, steering internal decisions or stakeholder engagement with transparency...)

 Encourage the move to action for any organisation, regardless of its maturity level and profile